ctrf-io/github-test-reporter/README.md

 > Integrate Test Reporting into Your GitHub Actions Workflow

 A GitHub test reporting tool that supports all major testing frameworks.
-Generate, publish and alert your team with detailed test results, including summaries, in-depth reports, failed test analyses, and flaky test detection, directly within your GitHub Actions CI/CD workflow and Pull Requests.
+Generate, publish and alert your team with detailed test results, including summaries, in-depth reports, failed test analyses, flaky test detection and AI analyses directly within your GitHub Actions CI/CD workflow and Pull Requests.

-Choose from a variety of pre-built views or create custom views tailored to your project's needs, ensuring that test results are always where you need them and quickly accessible.
+Choose from a variety of pre-built views or create custom views tailored to your project's needs, ensuring that test results are always where you need them.

 ## **⭐⭐ If you find this project useful, consider giving it a GitHub star ⭐⭐**